jasonmimick/puppet-exercise/README.md

   1) Parse can validate command line parameters
   2) Execute command
-    status	- Attempt to get status of nginx server running from PUPPET_EXERCISE_INSTALL_DIR and report to user
+    status	- Attempt to get status of nginx server running from <install_dir> and report to user
     install	- If already installed, report and do nothing
 		- Remove any contents of ./.pup-ex
 		- Download nginx and web-site into ./.pup-ex
-		- Unpack and install to PUPPET_EXERCISE_INSTALL_DIR
+		- Unpack and build nginx
+		- Install nginx into <install_dir>/nginx-root
+		- Update nginx configuration to listen on port 8080
+		- Copy web-site into <install_dir>/nginx-root/html
-		- Record actions in ./.pup-ex/log
+		- Record actions in ./.pup-ex/install.log
     uninstall	- Stop nginx if running
-		- Remove contents of PUPPET_EXERCISE_INSTALL_DIR
+		- Remove contents of <install_dir>